 However, above settings are not sufficient for Japanese-based documents.
-To typeset Japanese-based documents, You are better to use class files other than article.cls, book.cls, At the present, BXjscls (bxjsarticle.cls and bxjsbook.cls, by Takayuki Yato) are better alternative.
-It is not determined whether LuaTEX-ja will develop and contain counterparts of major classes used in pTEX (including jsclasses by Haruhiko Okumura).
+To typeset Japanese-based documents, You are better to use class files other than article.cls, book.cls, and so on.
+At the present, we have the counterparts of jclasses (standard classes in pLATEX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses and ltjsclasses.